amp-3d/amp-host-go/README.md

 # go-archost
-This repo implements `arc.Host` as defined in the [ArcXR SDK](https://github.com/arcspace/go-arc-sdk).
+This repo implements `arc.Host` as defined in the [AMP SDK](https://github.com/arcspace/go-arc-sdk).
 It can be compiled into a binary that either embeds into a Unity or Unreal project, or runs as a server launched from command line.
-In either case, any [`arc.App`](https://github.com/arcspace/go-arc-sdk/blob/main/apis/arc/api.app.go) can be plugged in, offering many possibilities as to how a developers can drive the ArcXR UI.
+In either case, any [`arc.App`](https://github.com/arcspace/go-arc-sdk/blob/main/apis/arc/api.app.go) can be plugged in, offering many possibilities as to how a developers can drive the AMP UI.

 ## Building